 Netronome’s sixth generation of flow processors pack 216 programmable cores and over 100 hardware accelerators that uniquely combine packet, flow, security and content processing in a single device that scales up to 400 Gbps.

 This document explains how to use DPDK with the Netronome Poll Mode Driver (PMD) supporting Netronome’s Network Flow Processor 6xxx (NFP-6xxx) and Netronome’s Flow Processor 4xxx (NFP-4xxx).

-Before using the Netronome’s DPDK PMD some NFP-6xxx configuration, which is not related to DPDK, is required.
+Before using the Netronome’s DPDK PMD some NFP configuration, which is not related to DPDK, is required.
 The system requires installation of Netronome’s BSP (Board Support Package) along with some specific NFP firmware application.
 Netronome’s NSP ABI version should be 0.20 or higher.

-If you have a NFP-6xxx device you should already have the code and documentation for doing this configuration.
-Contact firstname.lastname@example.org to obtain the latest available firmware.
+If you have a NFP device you should already have the code and documentation for doing all this configuration.
+Contact email@example.com to obtain the latest available firmware.